All You Need to Know About Indonesia: A Guide for Tourists

-- In case of unforeseen situations, emergency telephone numbers are available: 118 for the ambulance, 110 for the police, 108 for the information bureau, 113 for the fire brigade or for the emergency services.
+- In case of unforeseen situations, emergency telephone numbers are available: 118 for the ambulance, 110 for the police, 108 for the information bureau, 113 for the fire brigade, or the emergency services.

 Visa to Indonesia: The Basic Questions

 Your journey begins in Indonesia, of course, with a visa.
-There are no problems with it actually.
-The fact is that with more than 40 countries Indonesia has an agreement on visa-free entry for up to 30 days.
-So you have no need in an additional visa opening before departure: it is enough to pass the visa control at the airport and get a stamp in the passport for entry into the country.
-Remember that such conditions do not apply at all airports, but at the ones listed above. you will be able to undergo a visa-free arrival procedure.
+There are no problems with it.
+The fact is that with more than 40 countries, Indonesia has an agreement on visa-free entry for up to 30 days.
+So you do not need an additional visa opening before departure: it is enough to pass the visa control at the airport and get a stamp in the passport for entry into the country.
+Remember that such conditions do not apply at all airports, but at the ones listed above.
+You will be able to undergo a visa-free arrival procedure.

 The only thing worth attending in advance is the validity of your passport.
 You will not be allowed into the country if less than half a year is left before the expiration date.

 Especially not to fly to Indonesia with a passport, which has expired.
-In order for a customs officer to have no questions for you, you need to have with you:
+For a customs officer to have no questions for you, you need to have with you:

 - Your international passport ID;